 Governmental authorities such as the FDA impose substantial requirements on the development, manufacture, holding, labeling, marketing, advertising, promotion, distribution and sale of therapeutic pharmaceutical products through lengthy and detailed laboratory and clinical testing and other costly and time-consuming procedures.
 In addition, before obtaining regulatory approvals for certain generic products, we must conduct limited bioequivalence studies and other research to show comparability to the branded products.
-A failure to obtain satisfactory results in required pre-marketing trials may prevent us from obtaining required regulatory approvals.
+A failure to obtain satisfactory results in required pre-marketing trials may prevent us from obtaining regulatory approvals.
 The FDA may also require companies to conduct post-approval studies and post-approval surveillance regarding their drug products and to report adverse events.

 Before obtaining regulatory approvals for the sale of any of our new product candidates, we must demonstrate through preclinical studies and clinical trials that the product is safe and effective for each intended use.
 Preclinical and clinical studies may fail to demonstrate the safety and effectiveness of a product.
 Likewise, we may not be able to demonstrate through clinical trials that a product candidate's therapeutic benefits outweigh its risks.
 Even promising results from preclinical and early clinical studies do not always accurately predict results in later, large scale trials.
-A failure to demonstrate safety and efficacy could or would result in our failure to obtain regulatory approvals.
+A failure to demonstrate safety and effective of our control, which can lead to increased development costs and delays in regulatory approvals.
 Clinical trials can be delayed for reasons outside of our control, which can lead to increased development costs and delays in regulatory approval.
 For example, there is substantial competition to enroll patients in clinical trials, and such competition has delayed clinical development of our products in the past.
 For example, patients may not enroll in clinical trials at the rate expected or patients may drop out after enrolling in the trials or during the trials.
-In addition, we rely on collaboration partners that may control or make changes in trial protocol and design enhancements, or encounter clinical trial compliance-related issues, which may also delay clinical trials.
+In addition, we rely on collaboration partners that may control or make changes in trial protocol and design enhancements, or encounter clinical trials compliance-related issues, which may also delay clinical trials.
 Product supplies may be delayed or be insufficient to treat the patients participating in the clinical trials, or manufacturers or suppliers may not meet the requirements of the FDA or foreign regulatory authorities, such as those relating to Current Good Manufacturing Practices.
-We also may experience delays in obtaining, or we may not obtain, required initial and continuing approval of our clinical trials from institutional review boards.
-We cannot confirm to you that we will not experience delays or undesired results in these or any other of our clinical trials.
+We also may experience delays in obtaining, or we may not obtain, required initial and continuing approval of our clinical trials.